isa-ulisboa/greends-pml/README.md

 </details>

 <details markdown="block">
-<summary> Convolutional Neural networks (April 12, 2024): parameters for convolutional layers ; an implementation with PyTorch</summary>
+<summary> Convolutional neural networks (April 12, 2024): parameters for convolutional layers ; an implementation with PyTorch</summary>

 In this session, we improve on the model used in the previous session for the `MNIST` data set.
 Since the examples are images, it makes sense to explore the spatial context within each image.
 This can be done with convolutions over the images.
 Therefore, we add 2D-convolution and maxpool layers to the previous model and create a convolutional neural network using PyTorch.